 The beginning of my journey with PwC started in 2007 when I graduated Triple C School, decided to study accounting at the University of Tampa and worked to obtain a scholarship from a local accounting firm.
 Although I interviewed with a few other firms, PwC stood out to me as a firm that valued their people as employees and individuals.
-Not only did they offer generous scholarships for University, the firm also offered scholarship students opportunities to gain experience in the summer and a guaranteed job for three years upon graduating University.
+Not only did they offer generous scholarships for university, the firm also offered scholarship students opportunities to gain experience in the summer and a guaranteed job for three years upon graduating university.
 Thus, I saw no better place for me to start my journey in accounting and business than PwC.

 Would I encourage other Caymanians who are interested in accounting to apply to PwC?
 Yes, without a doubt.
 PwC will not only provide them support financially, but will go above and beyond by providing them mentors, career planning, experience both in Cayman and abroad, and community among other employees.
 What more could an aspiring accountant ask for?

 I first came to PwC through the scholarship programme.
-PwC was actually the only Big 4 firm to which I applied.
+PwC was actually the only Big Four firm to which I applied.
 I’d done some research and was impressed with PwC’s emphasis on coaching and helping its people grow and develop.
 That sold it for me.
 PwC was an easy choice.

 I came from two small schools – Cayman Brac High School and Elon University.
 At both of these places, I was given tremendous support throughout my journey.
 I wanted a work environment that would mirror that support, and that’s exactly what I’ve received at PwC.
-PwC has been with me every step of the way and I was able to gain invaluable work experience during my time as a scholarship student that provided me with a foundation that proved very helpful when I started full time.
+PwC has been with me every step of the way, and I was able to gain invaluable work experience during my time as a scholarship student that provided me with a foundation that proved very helpful when I started full time.

 As a scholarship student, one of the biggest ways PwC helped me was with my professional exams.
 Having gone to college in the US, I chose to take the CPA exam the summer after I graduated.
 PwC was with me throughout the process – from planning my schedule, checking up on me during my prep classes, and even sending me notes of encouragement in the days before I sat.
 I could not imagine achieving my qualification without PwC, and that further solidified my decision to become a part of the firm I honestly believe is the best for me.
-Being professionally qualified has definitely opened many doors for me and has allowed me to fully immerse myself in the work I do, namely within the Insurance industry.
+Being professionally qualified has definitely opened many doors for me and has allowed me to fully immerse myself in the work I do, namely within the insurance industry.

 I would strongly encourage any young Caymanian interested in accounting to apply to PwC.
 My experience as a scholarship student and now as a new employee has been amazing.
 PwC isn’t only your place of work; the firm also becomes your second family.
-The amount of support and guidance I’ve received over the past 3 years has been invaluable in helping me succeed as I begin my career in public accounting.
+The amount of support and guidance I’ve received over the past three years has been invaluable in helping me succeed as I begin my career in public accounting.

 Q: How different is your experience between the audit group and fund referred reporting engagement group?

-While enjoying a good work-life balance and great weather most of the time, the move to the Caymans meant a whole new life of outdoor activities for me, such as scuba diving, swimming, exercising, or just spending time out with friends on the beach.
+While enjoying a good work-life balance and great weather most of the time, the move to the Caymans meant a whole new life of outdoor activities for me, such as scuba diving, swimming, exercising or just spending time out with friends on the beach.